-How to discover the real Barbados
+How to experience the real Barbados

 Take a punt at the Savannah

-Barbados's famous racetrack can be found at the UNESCO-listed Garrison Savannah, where races have been held since 1845, originally organised by British army officers stationed on the island.
+Barbados's famous racetrack can be found at the UNESCO-listed Garrison Savannah, where races have been held since 1845, originally organised by British Army officers stationed on the island.

 We recommend heading down to the track on a Saturday for the family-friendly race meetings held by the Barbados Turf Club.
 Tickets will set you back around £8, and you can spend your winnings on a cold beer or the delicious local cuisine served up at the various food stalls.